mozillascience/working-open-workshop/handouts/contributing.md

 ### Steps to complete:

 1. This exercise can be done individually or in a group.
 Try to build a draft of the CONTRIBUTING.md file with the core contributors to your project, to help others feel a shared sense of responsibility, and create the best possible guide for encouraging new contributors.
-It's sometimes best to practice building a markdown file in an offline program like [Mou](http://25.io/mou/) or an online one like [Dilliger](http://dillinger.io/), before you post it online
+It's sometimes best to practice building a markdown file in an offline program like [Mou](http://25.io/mou/) or an online one like [Dilliger](http://dillinger.io/), before you post it online.

-2. Whether in person in a group or online, start by reflecting on what to include, and what to invite (in terms of contributions) in your CONTRIBUTING.md.
+2. Start by reflecting on what to include, and what to invite (in terms of contributions) in your CONTRIBUTING.md.

-#####To Include

 * Welcome contributors to the project - admit that you are eager for contributions and so happy they found themselves here.